How do I access my account to pay for qualified higher education expenses (qualified withdrawal)?

 For a detailed explanation of the withdrawal process, view the "Using Your Pennsylvania 529 Guaranteed Savings Plan Account" webinar, available here.

-You simply make a request to the PA 529 GSP to have a payment made.
-Your request can be made online or by mailing or faxing a form.
+Payments from a PA 529 GSP account may be made online or by mailing or faxing a form.
 You can direct that a payment be made directly to the school, to yourself, to the student or even to a third party such as a landlord.

 Online qualified withdrawals.
 The quickest and easiest way to have your payment made is to make an online payment request.
 Please note that you will need to attach an electronic copy of the student's itemized tuition bill to your request.
 You can make an online request only if no other payment request has been processed for the same semester (either online or by mail/fax).
 So, for example, if you first make an online or mail/fax request for payment of tuition, fees and housing and later want to make a request for books, your book payment request would need to be mailed or faxed.
 Online requests that are in good order will be paid in approximately 5-7 business days.